 Reading Well: redefining the role of the expert through co-production

-The Reading Agency has successfully pioneered a co-production method to devise and steer its Reading Well Books on a Prescription scheme.
+The Reading Agency has successfully pioneered a co-production method to devise and steer its Reading Well Books on Prescription scheme.
 The programme recommends specially selected books to help people to understand and manage their health, navigate difficult life experiences and share those experiences with others.

 The recommended books, which include fiction and memoirs as well as factual self-help, are universally available in the trusted community space of the public library where they can be borrowed free of charge.
 The programme is endorsed by health experts and is co-produced with people who have experience of the conditions covered in the texts.